Yukaii/tmuxship/README.md

 ## tmux status configuration

-Example tmux config that uses tmux-ship for status lines and window status, with immediate refresh on common events:
+Example tmux config that uses tmuxship for status lines and window status, with immediate refresh on common events:

 ```tmux
 set -g status on